C3BI-pasteur-fr/unix-training/unix-II/source/Finding_Files.rst

 Exercises
 =========

-* on your virtual machine, find all the files created on tuesday in your home directory.
+#. on your virtual machine, find all the files created on tuesday in your
+   home directory.
+#. on your virtual machine, find all the files containing IL2 sequences
+   (rely on the header) and move them to a new directory: use **-exec**.

-* connect to central-bio and find all the files that are owned by one of your unit members in your unit directory.
+#. connect to central-bio and find all the files that are owned by one of

-* on your virtual machine, find all the files containing IL2 sequences (rely on the header) and move them to a new directory: use **-exec**.
+   your unit members in your unit directory.
+#. find file beginig with il2 or IL2 but without extensions
+   (HINT: **!** negates an expression for instance ``find . ! -type f`` match all link and dir)

 Find files on a file system
 ===========================